react-navigation/react-navigation/docs/api/navigators/StackNavigator.md

 #### `title`

-Generic title that can be used as a fallback for `headerTitle` and `tabBarLabel`
+String that can be used as a fallback for `headerTitle` and `tabBarLabel`

 #### `header`